jleck/elasticbeanstalk-nginx-php/readme.md

 sudo bash build --addons composer git://github.com/user/repo.git
 ````

-Note that cloned repo must contain a `build` file with install commands, or the script error.
+Note that cloned repo must contain a `build` file with install commands, or the script will error.
 Files must also return 0 or the script will error.
 Official addons include:

 #### composer
 Composer is a popular dependency manager for PHP.
 Make you you run `composer install` in postDeploy.sh to download all required packages.
 More information can be found [here](http://getcomposer.org).